zachkjones512/CSCE-2110-Simcity-Project/README.md

 __Instructions__

-For Milestone 1, the program will call for the input of a config file.
-That file will contain the following On the first line, the config file should read "Region Layout:(InputFile.csv)" where the csv file that meets the requirements for an input file.
+For Milestone 1, compile all .cpp files with a compiler of your choice. the program will call for the input of a config file.
+That file will contain the following:

+On the first line, the config file should read "Region Layout:(InputFile.csv)" where the csv file that meets the requirements for an input file.

 This csv file should have the following characters in a grid separated by commas.